LaNsHoR/html-css-builder/README.md

 builder.CSS_Link( 'https://www.domain.com/my_style.css' )
 ```

-It will generate a new link tag containing the stylesheet as part of head section of your document.
+It will generate a new link tag containing the stylesheet as part of the head section of your document.

 ## CSS Builder